Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Abstract

 \section{Abstract}

-In this paper, we prove two results: first, we use crystalline cohomology of classifying stacks to directly reconstruct the classical Dieudonn\'e module of a finite, $p$-power rank, commutative group scheme $G$ over a perfect field $k$ of characteristic $p>0$.
-As a consequence, we give a new proof of the isomorphism $\sigma^* M(G) \simeq \mathrm{Ext}^1 (G, \mathcal{O}^{\mathrm{crys}})$ due to Berthelot--Breen--Messing using stacky methods combined with the theory of de Rham--Witt complexes.
-Additionally, we show that finite locally free commutative group schemes of $p$-power rank over a quasisyntomic base ring embed fully faithfully into the category of prismatic $F$-gauges, which extends the work of Ansch\"utz and Le Bras on prismatic Dieudonn\'e theory.
+In this paper, we apply stack theoretic ideas to the classification problem in Dieudonn\'e theory.
+First, we use crystalline cohomology of classifying stacks to directly reconstruct the classical Dieudonn\'e module of a finite, $p$-power rank, commutative group scheme $G$ over a perfect field $k$ of characteristic $p>0$.
+As a consequence, we give a new, much shorter proof of the isomorphism $\sigma^* M(G) \simeq \mathrm{Ext}^1 (G, \mathcal{O}^{\mathrm{crys}})$ due to Berthelot--Breen--Messing using stacky methods combined with the theory of de Rham--Witt complexes.
+Additionally, we show that finite locally free commutative group schemes of $p$-power rank over a quasisyntomic base can be classified in terms of ``prismatic Dieudonn\'e $F$-gauges", which we introduce by making constructions using (higher) classifying stacks.
+The latter generalizes the result of Ansch\"utz and Le Bras on classification of $p$-divisible groups, which we also reprove using our approach.
+Along the way, we prove a description of cohomology with coefficients in group schemes, compatibility with Cartier duality, and reconstruction of Galois representations in terms of our prismatic Dieudonn\'e $F$-gauges.

-\section{{INTRODUCTION}}
+\section{Introduction}

-Let \thefootnote $p$ be a fixed prime number.
+Let $p$ be a fixed prime number.
 Let $k$ be a perfect field of characteristic $p.$ Classically, Dieudonn\'e theory offers a classification of arithmetic objects such as $p$-divisible groups and finite commutative group schemes of $p$-power rank in terms of certain linear algebraic data, called Dieudonn\'e modules.
 Grothendieck suggested that the Dieudonn\'e module should be viewed as a Dieudonn\'e crystal, which has been realized by the work of Messing \cite{mess1}, Mazur--Messing \cite{Mess2} and Berthelot--Breen--Messing \cite{bbm}, \cite{mess3}.
 This subject has received contributions from many authors and we refer to \cite{lau} for a survey.
 Recently, over mixed characteristic base rings, Ansch\"utz--Le Bras \cite{alb} defined a notion of prismatic Dieudonn\'e crystal associated to a $p$-divisible group and proved a classification result, using the theory of prismatic cohomology due to \cite{BS19}.